 Good food sources of calcium include dairy products, calcium-fortified fruit juices, and green leafy vegetables (except spinach).
 Commonly used calcium supplements are calcium carbonate (40% calcium), calcium citrate (21% calcium), and calcium citrate malate.
-Calcium carbonate is poorly absorbed by individuals with hypochlorhydria, whereas calcium citrate is well absorbed by such individuals.
+Calcium carbonate is poorly absorbed by individuals with poor stomach function, whereas calcium citrate is well absorbed by such individuals.
 Absorption of calcium carbonate by people with normal gastrointestinal function appears to be adequate.
 Hydroxyapatite (from bone meal) is also used as a source of calcium; whether this form provides advantages over other sources of calcium is not known.
 Poor dissolution of tablets has been found to be a problem with some calcium preparations.

-On studying the Meta alnalysis linking calcium supplementation to heart attacks, cardiologist John Cleland of the U.K.’s Hull York Medical School called the analysis “concerning but not convincing”.
+On studying the Meta analysis linking calcium supplementation to heart attacks, cardiologist John Cleland of the U.K.’s Hull York Medical School called the analysis “concerning but not convincing”.
 “Heart attacks are serious business, so you would expect to see an increase in mortality in supplement users along with heart attacks,” said Cleland, who further stated that the evidence that calcium or calcium with vitamin D protects against bone fracture is also “far from convincing”.

 Dr. Cleland and colleagues mentioned that calcium supplements alone do not prevent fractures and may even slightly increase fracture risk.
 The amazing thing is that Dr. Cleland said that “people with osteoporosis should be taking drugs not supplements, to treat the disease”.
 Why does not Dr. Cleland study people in countries with little to no osteoporosis to see what they are doing that we don’t.
 Why are drugs always the “solution”, there appears to be very little talk about diet or lifestyle intervention with “evidence” based medicine.
 There certainly is plenty of evidence that osteoporosis exists in New Zealand, and not enough research into the real causative factors.
 Too much emphasis on intervention and treatment, probably too easy, and profitable.
 Dairy food for thought?